Nicolae Samsonovici

 Nicolae Samsonovici (August 7, 1877–September 16, 1950) was a Romanian general.
-In the 1930s, he served as Chief of the General Staff and as Defense Minister.
+He attended officer training school in Bucharest from 1897 and afterwards joined an infantry regiment in a Romanian Army regiment.
+Samsonovici commanded a battalion during the Second Balkan War and during the First World War served was chief of staff of, successively, a division, corps and army.
+He ended the war in command of the 77th Infantry Regiment.
+Samsonovici was promoted to general rank in 1919 and served on the army staff; in the 1930s, he served as Chief of the General Staff and as Defense Minister.
+He resigned from active duty in 1937 upon which he was promoted to the rank of army corps general.
+Samsonovici was arrested by the communist regime in 1950 and died in prison.

 Origins through World War I

 Born in Dorohoi to Costache and Agripina Samsonovici, he graduated from the soldiers’ sons’ school in Iași in 1895 and from the Bucharest officers’ school in 1897.
 He was then assigned as an infantry second lieutenant to a Roman regiment.
 Samsonovici steadily rose through the ranks: lieutenant (1900), captain (1907) and major (1913).
 From 1910 to 1912, he attended the Higher War School, graduating first in his class.
 From June to August 1913, he commanded a battalion in the Second Balkan War.
 His next assignments were with the general staff and with a Bacău regiment.

 In August 1916, upon Romania’s entry into World War I, Samsonovici was advanced to lieutenant colonel and made chief of staff of the 7th Infantry Division.
 As such, he coordinated offensive and defensive moves around Ghimeș, Brețcu, Târgu Secuiesc, Miercurea Ciuc, Vlăhița and Odorheiu Secuiesc.
 He was also active on the Trotuș and Uz valleys; after two weeks of heavy fighting, the Austro-Hungarian Army was prevented from taking Comănești, Dărmănești and Bacău, withdrawing into a defensive posture.
 Finally, he was active along the Cricovul Sărat line.
 For his merits, Samsonovici was made a colonel in April 1917.
 As Chief of Staff of the 6th Army Corps and then of the First Army, he played an important role in the Battle of Mărășești, drawing praise from commanders Eremia Grigorescu and Constantin Prezan.
 In October 1918 he took command of the 77th Infantry Regiment.